drush-ops/drush/README.txt

   Q: How do I pronounce drush?
   A: Some people pronounce the dru with a long u like drupal.
 Fidelity points go to them, but they are in the minority.
-Most pronouce drush so that it rhymes with hush, rush, flush, etc. This is the preferred pronunciation.
+Most pronounce drush so that it rhymes with hush, rush, flush, etc. This is the preferred pronunciation.

 CREDITS